fr_rows() controls how data flows across pages.

 page.
 Set group_keep = FALSE for visual-only grouping

-(blank-after spacing, indent) without page-keeping — useful for long
+(indent, group headers) without page-keeping — useful for long groups

 wrap: text wrapping in body cells